gy001/gy001.github.io/me.md

 ### Hacking

-My most favorite programming language is **[Coq](https://coq.inria.fr/)**, which is an interactive development environment for formal proofs.
-The popular proof assistant has widely been used in the programming language community.
-Notably, it was received [ACM Software System Award](http://awards.acm.org/software_system/) in 2013.
-The basic theory behind it is called CiC, Calculus of Inductive Constructions.
-It is actually a variant of lambda calculus that is atonishingly elegant, and capable of expressing both computer programs and mathematical proofs.
+My favorite programming language is Gallina, the specification language of **[Coq](https://coq.inria.fr/)**.
+Coq is an interactive development environment for formal proofs that has widely been used in the programming language community.
+It was received [ACM Software System Award](http://awards.acm.org/software_system/) in 2013.
+The basic theory behind Coq is called Calculus of Inductive Constructions (CiC).
+It is actually a variant of typed lambda calculus that is atonishingly elegant, and thus capable of expressing both computer programs and mathematical proofs.
 In Barendregt's lambda cube, CiC is the opposite vertex to the vertex as simple typed lambda calculus.

 ### Teaching